-In addition, all TQFE students have to undertake two observations of their teaching and these are carried out, in the main, by core staff on the TQFE course which further strengthens our links with the college sector.
-The course also employs two FE college-based Teacher Fellows who complement the core team who undertake teaching observations.
-Further, the Pre-Service strand of the course requires students to undertake one hundred and twenty hours teaching practice in a partner college.
+In addition, all TQFE students have to undertake two observations of their teaching and these are carried out by core staff on the TQFE programme as well as college partners which further strengthens our links with the college sector.

 The TQFE course is delivered by staff who are both research active and have teaching expertise in the further education sector.
 This enables the course to adopt a practice focus complemented by a strong research base.
 Course assignments are designed in such a way that students are supported in making links between professional practice and current research ideas and concepts.
 Through the research and scholarship activities undertaken by staff on the course the research knowledge base is continuously reviewed, updated and enhanced and this further informs practice.

-Kevin Brosnan is a Teaching Fellow within the School of Education and the Course Director for the Teaching Qualification for Further Education (TQFE).
+Kevin Brosnan is a Senior Teaching Fellow within the Faculty of Social Sciences and the Course Director for the Teaching Qualification for Further Education (TQFE).